 Discussed in Opioids Crisis Solutions Series Part 1, the opioid epidemic claims the lives of approximately six Americans every hour, almost six times the toll of either HIV/Aids or cancer.
 (1) Yet, as of July 2018, the Federal government was providing only one sixth the funding for this health crisis.
 (2) Consequently, states must find innovative solutions to address and fund this national issue.
-While some are fortunate to leverage Medicaid dollars to expand healthcare related programs, others use SAMHSA grants to launch their projects.

 Most of these solutions aim to connect people with community and medical treatments via personnel or technology.
 Some of the most successful programs we’re seeing across the country include one or more of the following components:

 - Medication Assisted Treatment (MAT) – Combines behavioral therapy and medication to treat clients.

 - A “Hub and Spoke” (H&S) approach – A central “doorway” such as a website or resource portal to connect customers with community resources.

 - Addiction and Recovery Treatment Services (ARTS) – Medicaid funded to connect clients with treatment within the wider healthcare system.